This FAQ contains questions not answered in the Process Details document. Please review this document if your questions are not answered below.

 – If NA appears in the column, the measure stands alone and is not part of a composite category.
 The provider must meet the measure in order to obtain the desired tier.

 – If CN appears in the column, the measure is part of the Complex Needs composite category.
+Providers need to achieve at least 70% of the measures in this category.

 – If IM appears in the column, the measure is part of the Incident Management composite category.